victorjonsson/PHP-Rocker/README.md

 ## Changelog

 #### 1.1.8 (dev-master)
-- Trying to update a user with an already registered e-mail address now results in http status 409 instead of 400
+- Trying to update a user with an already registered e-mail address now results in http status<br /> 409 instead of 400
 - Abstract object factories now implements InstallableInterface
 - Improved install script, all classes that should run install when app is installed is now declared in config.php
 - Added configuration options for user management and file storage
 - Access-Allow-Headers is now only sent when request method is OPTIONS
-- Improved some database queries made when calling AbstractObjectFactory::metaSearch()
+- Improved database queries made when calling AbstractObjectFactory::metaSearch()
 - XML content type is now supported
 - Improved console method displaying available servers